-Now that you’ve gotten a general feel for Christmas in Copenhagen, here are some highlights of my visit to the Danish capital during the most wonderful time of the year:
+Now that you’ve gotten a general feel for Christmas in Copenhagen, here are some highlights of my experience in the Danish capital during the most wonderful time of the year:

 Wine-induced wandering through Christmas Markets.

-In December, Christmas markets pop up all over Copenhagen.
+Christmas markets are a key part of Christmas in Copenhagen, and you’ll see that they pop up all over the city in December.
 These treasure troves of hygge sell sweet Danish treats, cheese, Christmas trinkets, furs, hot cider, and – best of all – gløgg!
 This warm spiced wine is often served with raisins, sliced almonds, cinnamon sticks, and cloves, so it’s a tad sweet and very tasty.
 You’ll basically feel incomplete when you’re wandering market stalls and not drinking it.
 Good thing Copenhagen has enough markets all over the city so that you can get your fix pretty constantly and keep that holiday buzz goin’.
 Keep an eye out for Aebleskiver, which are small pancake-like balls coated in powdered sugar and often served with jam.
 Don’t be fooled by the name – this isn’t apple strudel and, in fact, it’s typically not even made with apples.
 Regardless, it’s yummy.
 Here is the site I used to organize my visit to the Christmas markets of Copenhagen.

 A Christmas table exhibition.
 Yes, a full-blown display of super cool Christmas table settings.